Nuance to Sell Document-Imaging Business to Kofax

 Nuance Communications reported today that it’s signed a definitive agreement to sell its Document Imaging division to Kofax, Inc. for $400 million in cash.

-According to Nuance, the sale will enables Nuance to focus its business entirely on its conversational AI- and cloud- based solutions, while simplifying the organization and improving its growth profile.
+According to Nuance, the sale will enable Nuance to focus its business entirely on its conversational AI- and cloud- based solutions, while simplifying the organization and improving its growth profile.

 For Kofax, which provides enterprise software solutions, the Document Imaging division is said to bolster the company’s leadership in Intelligent Automation technologies.
 The deal, which is subject to customary closing conditions, is expected to close by the end of Nuance’s second fiscal quarter.